 On a mobile safari with Delta Rain you can choose to visit the Moremi National Park, Okavango Delta, Nxai and Makgadikgadi Pans or the Central Kalahari Desert.
 We offer Comfortable Authentic Safaris.
 You can also choose your length of stay in each area depending on your Itinerary.
+All our trips are tailor made to suit your needs.
+Not sure where to go or what to see?
+Let us help you plan a trip.

 A typical day on Safari